pnicorelli/keepup/README.md

 ### The problem

 I'm currently playing with some raspberry.
 Many of them will be placed somewhere and network connected.
 Those devices have many apps that are in a continous developing.
-May be I need sometimes to make some change in the system.
+Sometimes I need to make some changes in those machines.

 How can I keep up them?

 ### The solution

-A script launched in a cronjob who read a CSV table incremental changes.
-Each row is a remote script to be executed on the machine.
+A script launched in a cronjob who read a remote CSV table with incremental changes.
+Each row is a pointer to a remote script, the service download and run the script.

 The status is saved in a sqlite3 db.

+A single machine is consider update from the `keepup` install date.

 ### How It work